zulucmd/zulu/site/content/getting_started.md

 The latter two will also apply to any children commands.

+Passing an empty string to `SetHelpTemplate` resets it to the default; the same applies to `SetUsageTemplate` and `SetVersionTemplate`.

 ## Usage Message

 When the user provides an invalid flag or invalid command, Zulu responds by